Training for Your Labradoodle Cost for 4 weeks – hands on – living with the trainer – $1175.00 which includes monthly vaccinations.

 - used to downtown traffic noises

 While being firm, also be patient.
-Caesar’s method dogs ‘get’ because its about your energy and posture.
+Caesar’s method dogs ‘get’ because it’s about your energy and posture.
 It is up to you to set rules, boundaries, and limitations, ie allowed on furniture or not, certain rooms off limits.

-Your dogs needs in this order are
+Your dogs needs in this order are:

 - Calm assertive leadership

-- boundaries, rules, limitations
+- Boundaries, rules, limitations

 When you are working the dog, focus on the dog.
 If you make a mistake, just move past it, do it right next time.
 Your dog will forgive you as they live in the now.
 They want to please you.

-Give verbal command to sit, followed by a slight upward pull of the leash.
-If necessary, square your body (shoulder and back) in front of dog, (dominating their space), look for eye contact.
+Give a verbal command to sit, followed by a slight upward pull of the leash.
+If necessary, square your body (shoulder and back) in front of the dog, (dominating their space), look for eye contact.
 When successful, give a quiet pat.

 Ask to sit and wait at all doorways and gate, before feedings.
 Count a minimum of 5 seconds – if the dog bolts, reposition and do over.